Show your Support for Sickle Cell Research, Resources and Awareness

 Alexia Mays continues to battle the Disease and has dedicated her life to bring awareness,funding, research, and resources to the underfunded, and undervalued disease

 The May5Foundation is a private organization founded August 4, 2020.
-We work within communities to improve living conditions and quality of life for those impacted by Sickle Cell Disease, Youth Grief and Loss, and Homelessness.
+We work within communities to improve living conditions and quality of life for those we serve.

-We provide advocacy, research, awareness, and access to clinical trials.
-We work to provide resources to improve the lives of those we serve.
+We provide advocacy, research, awareness, and resources to improve the lives of those we serve.

 May5Foundation